levatas-agency/engineering/roles-responsibilities.md

 * Continually brings fresh ideas to the table
 * Strong organizational skills
 * Ability to decompose, synthetize and solve problems
-* Good grasping power and attention to detail
+* Great attention to detail
 * Entrepreneurship, intrinsic motivation to create something
 * Strong experimentation skills